 Few side effects are linked to hyssop when it is taken in small doses.
 At high doses, vomiting and seizures have been reported.

-See your doctor before taking hyssop if you are pregnant or breast-feeding or if you have epilepsy, fever, high blood pressure, or diabetes.
+See your doctor before taking hyssop if you are pregnant or breast-feeding or if you have epilepsy or other seizure disorder.

-Avoid prolonged use of hyssop oil (around 10-30 drops/day for adults) due to increased risk of seizures.
+Avoid prolonged use of hyssop oil (around 10 to 30 drops a day for adults) due to increased risk of seizures.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist or other health care provider.
 Tell your health care practitioner about any natural health products you may be taking.